aderusha/HASwitchPlate/3D_Printable_Models/README.md

 * **[HASwitchPlate_rear_nolcdmod.stl](HASwitchPlate_rear_nolcdmod.stl)** The `nolcdmod` enclosure does not require removing the 4-pin XHP connector from the Nextion LCD panel.
 This simplifies the build process but has just a little less room behind the device for the work box screws.
 We're not talking a lot here, so if you don't have the hot air station this option will probably work fine for you.
 * **[HASwitchPlate_rear_dev.stl](HASwitchPlate_rear_dev.stl)** The `dev` enclosure has USB, SD card, and Nextion XHP connector exposed for development/test purposes.
 This is unsafe to install in your workbox.

+### Desktop models

+An enclosure designed for desktop (table, bedstand, etc) use has been developed.
+The enclosure will fit the standard PCB, WeMos D1 Mini, and Nextion 2.4" but will not allow installation or use of the AC PSU.
+Power is provided by USB connection to the WeMos D1 Mini.

+* **[HASwitchPlate_desktop_front.stl](HASwitchPlate_desktop_front.stl)** Front panel for desktop use with opening for SD card access
+* **[HASwitchPlate_desktop_rear.stl](HASwitchPlate_desktop_rear.stl)** Rear enclosure for desktop use with openings for SD card, USB, and Nextion Serial access
+* **[HASwitchPlate_desktop_base.stl](HASwitchPlate_desktop_base.stl)** Handy base for desktop use.
+Print with higher infill to add mass to weigh it down a bit.

 ![HASP_3D_Print_Models](../Documentation/Images/HASP_3D_Print_Models.png?raw=true)

 ## 3D Printing Notes